Ragequit5000/Cloudz/README.md

 # Toxinz
-Everything you need about the Cloudz bot
+Everything you need about the Toxinz bot

 Hi Everyone!